 Monica Uddin is a University of Chicago Law School graduate who provides clients with a technology background and valuable litigation experience, including prior work for a federal judge and extensive legal efforts aiding the poor.
-Ms. Uddin was selected for inclusion in the 2013 Texas Rising Stars list, which honors the best Texas lawyers under age 40 and those who have practiced less than 10 years.
+Ms. Uddin was selected for inclusion in the 2013 and 2014 Texas Rising Stars lists, which honor the best Texas lawyers under age 40 and those who have practiced less than 10 years.

 Prior to joining AZA, Ms. Uddin clerked at three large law firms where she gained experience in contract, patent, and defamation litigation issues among others.
 She has also served as an intern for U.S. District Judge Orlando Garcia in the Western District of Texas and for the Stanford University Office of General Counsel.